acooks/jittertrap/README.md

 ## Installing JitterTrap

-We're working on packaging JitterTrap and its dependencies for Fedora and Ubuntu.
+Packaging is in progress.
+We're aiming for Fedora and Ubuntu.
 If you'd like to help, send email to packaging@jittertrap.net.

 ## Building JitterTrap
 ### Dependencies